namcuong757/Projects/C++/Library_Management/README.txt

 Note
 **
 You only have the option to return item in the first menu.
-More access provided after you log into the admin menu with your password.
+More access provided after you log into the admin menu with default password.
+Default password: password
 **

 Programmed by Nam Cuong Tran.